 All participants will be centrally assigned to randomized study intervention using an Interactive Web-Response System (IWRS).
-Participants will be stratified by high risk for cardiovascular events (yes/no) and baseline Lp(a) (<275 nmol/L, $\geq$ 275 nmol/L).
-Placebo participants will be randomly assigned so that each dose cohort will have a matching placebo cohort that receives the same dose volume to maintain the study blind.
+Participants will be stratified by country and baseline Lp(a) (<275 nmol/L, ≥275 nmol/L).
 Before the study is initiated, the log in information and directions for the IWRS will be provided to each site.

-Study intervention will be dispensed and administered at the study visits summarized in SoA.
+Study intervention will be dispensed at the study visits summarized in SoA.